tajespasarela/tailwind-editor/README.md

 ......
 ```

-We added the `postcss` and `tailwindcss` dependencies.
-Then we configure the Tailwindcss plugin for postcss with the [content](https://tailwindcss.com/docs/content-configuration) option.
+We just added the `postcss` and `tailwindcss` dependencies.
+Next, we have to configure the Tailwind plugin for PostCSS with the [content](https://tailwindcss.com/docs/content-configuration) option.

-This option tells Tailwindcss to inspect the HTML, JavaScript components and more files, to look for CSS classes to generate and include its CSS in the final result.
-It also allows us to put inline “raw” HTML.
+This option tells Tailwind to inspect the HTML, JavaScript components, and other files, to look for CSS classes to generate and include its CSS in the final result.
+It also allows us to write raw HTML inline.

-After that, we create a `postcssProcessor` with the configured plugin of Tailwindcss.
-This is responsible for parsing the CSS and applying all postcss plugins.
+After that, it is time to create a `postcssProcessor` with the configured Tailwind plugin, which is responsible for parsing the CSS and applying all PostCSS plugins.

-Finally, we process a “fake” CSS file with the default base, components and utility styles of Tailwindcss.
-This is necessary to make Tailwindcss generate all necessary CSS.
+Finally, we process a “fake” CSS file with the default base, components and utility styles of Tailwind.
+This is necessary to make Tailwind generate all necessary CSS.

 The result CSS is returned in the response.
-So if we run again the service with `node ./src/tailwind-as-a-service.js` and we request from the browser, then we can see the resulting CSS:
+So if we run the service with `node ./src/tailwind-as-a-service.js` again, and we request it from the browser, the resulting CSS will be shown:

 ![CSS response](images/css-response.png)

-Here you can see the base CSS that [Tailwindcss brings by default](https://tailwindcss.com/docs/preflight) and also, at the end, the `.bg-red-500` class that we are passing as raw HTML to the Tailwindcss config.
+Here, you can see [the base CSS Tailwind provides by default](https://tailwindcss.com/docs/preflight) and also the `.bg-red-500` class at the end that we are passing as raw HTML to the Tailwind config.

-So we have a service to request and return the CSS, but how do we configure that CSS? well let’s make this service receive parameters and use them to configure the Tailwindcss plugin:
+So, we have a service to request and return the CSS, but how do we configure that CSS?
+Let’s make this service receive parameters and use them to configure the Tailwind plugin:

 ```javascript
 // src/tailwind-as-a-service.js